prithsharma/rn-dynamic-screen/README.md

 - `yarn rn start` will start the usual RN server for serving files in the debug mode.
 - `yarn storybook` serves the storybook mode, with all components shown independently in the storybook.
 Helpful for manual testing and independently operating on components.
-- `yarn android` for building and installing a debug build to an attached Android device
+- `yarn android`/`yarn ios` for building and installing a debug build to an attached device/simulator.
+- `yarn test` for running `Jest` tests.
 - `yarn lint` for running lint tests.
-- `yarn test` for running `Jest` unit tests.
 - The dev setup is dependent on the environment config file(.env) that contains configuration keys (`API_HOST`) that the app needs.
 (Please get in touch with me for getting env secrets).
 Sample env file [here](./env).